Billings, Montana: 21st century

 In the 21st century, Billings saw the development of operations centers in the city's business parks and downtown core by such national companies as GE, Wells Fargo, and First Interstate Bank.
-Billings avoided the economic downturn that affected most of the nation from 2008 to 2012 as well as the housing bust.
-The Downtown Billings Alliance led efforts to transform downtown to increase economic and civic opportunities.
-In 2002, Skypoint was completed.
-This artistic structure provides a defining area to host events.
-Downtown saw a renaissance of the historic area as building after building was restored.
+Downtown saw a renaissance of the historic area as building after building was restored, and Skypoint was completed in 2002, providing a defining area to host events.
 In 2007, Billings was designated a Preserve America Community.